rivosinc/salus/MEMORY.md

 classDiagram
     class HwMemMap {
     }
-    class HypMemoryPages {
+    class HypPageAlloc {
     }
-    class HostMemoryPages {
+    class HostRootBuilder {
     }
     class VmPages {
     }
     class HostVm {
     }
-    HwMemMap --> HypMemoryPages : creates
+    HwMemMap --> HypPageAlloc : creates
-    HypMemoryPages --> HostMemoryPages : creates
+    HypPageAlloc --> HostRootBuilder : creates
-    HostMemoryPages --> VmPages : creates
+    HostRootBuilder --> VmPages : creates
     HostVm *-- VmPages
 ```

 `HwMemMap` holds the memory configuration of the system.
 It is created using
 the device tree as input.
-It is then converted in to a `HypMemoryPages` struct
+It is then converted in to a `HypPageAlloc` struct
 that is used to allocate the pages needed for the hypervisor.
 After the
-hypervisor has taken it's pages, the remaining pages in `HypMemoryPages` are
+hypervisor has taken it's pages, the remaining pages in `HypPageAlloc` are
-moved in to `HostMemoryPages`, which is used to build the host Vm and its
+moved in to `HostRootBuilder`, which is used to build the host Vm and its
 `VmPages` structure.

 # Memory ownership